ArtHitParade

 It had also to protect the hand, and the ear dagger was appreciated by hunters and soldiers.
 In this model, the guard consists of two flat disks (the "ears") confronting on both sides of the handle.

-A refined specimen is for sale on October 6 in London by Sotheby's.
+A refined specimen was sold for £ 3.7M from a lower estimate of £ 600K on October 6, 2010 by Sotheby's.
 Coming from Nasrid Spain, this piece has been made in the 9th century AH, more than 500 years ago.
 The final defeat of the Nasrids by Ferdinand and Isabella was in 1492 of our calendar.

 Historical Arms